rdentato/clibutl/doc/log.md

      2016-09-03 11:33:01 CHK EXITING ON FAIL
    ```

-and the program would have been terminated with exit code 1 to  prevent the
+and the program would have been terminated calling `abort()`  1 to  prevent the
 division by zero to happen on the next line.

 The fact that `logcheck()` returns the result of the test can be used to get more